-12 Monitoring and Evaluation
+13 Monitoring and Evaluation

-- 12.1 Our school's senior leadership team monitors the quality of our first aid provision, including training for staff, accident reporting on a termly basis.
-Our policy will be reviewed annually, accordingly.
+13.1 Our school's senior leadership team monitors the quality of our first aid provision, including training for staff, and accident reporting on a termly basis.
+Our policy will be reviewed annually.
 Compliance will be reported formally to the school's termly H&S Committee.
-Minutes of these are submitted to the Health and Safety Manager at Cognita Regional Office.
-The Health and Safety Manager will report to the Cognita (UK) Regional H&S Committee meeting acting in the role as the Proprietor. - 12.2 Reports are provided to our Safeguarding committee which includes an overview of first aid treatment to children including the identification of any recurring patterns or risks, lessons learned with the management actions to be taken accordingly including the provision of adequate training for staff. - 12.3 As Proprietor, Cognita Schools has published a compliance training guide for schools which details preferred providers of first aid training, including approximate costs and procurement arrangements.
-This document is currently available on the Hub.
+Minutes of these meetings are submitted in a timely fashion to the Health and Safety Manager at Cognita Regional Office.
+The Health and Safety Manager will report to the Cognita (UK) Regional H&S Committee meeting acting in the role as the Proprietor.

+- 13.2 Reports are provided to our Safeguarding committee which includes an overview of first aid treatment to children including the identification of any recurring patterns or risks and lessons learned with the management actions to be taken accordingly including the provision of adequate training for staff. - 13.3 As Proprietor, Cognita Schools has published a procurement booklet which details preferred providers of first aid training, including approximate costs and procurement arrangements.

 Ownership and consultation

-Document sponsor (role) Director of Operations - Europe
+Document sponsor (role)

-Document author (name) Melissa Jones
+Document author (name) Melissa Jones - Health and Safety Manager Europe

 Specialist Legal Advice

-Consultation Helen Ferguson - School Nurse at Downsend
+Consultation Helen Ferguson - Consultant Nurse Europe

-Compliance Compliance with The Health and Safety at Work Act 1974 The Management of Health and Safety at Work Regulations 1999 Health and Safety (First Aid) Regulations 1981.
+Compliance Compliance with The Health and Safety at Work Act 1974 - The Management of Health and Safety at Work Regulations 1999 Health and Safety (First Aid) Regulations 1981.
 The Education (Independent Schools Standards) Regulations 2014 Early Years Foundation Stage Statutory Framework 2017 Health and Safety Executive (HSE) - Guidelines on Regulation of the Health and Safety (First Aid) Regulations published 2013.
 Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013